wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 4.0.7 =
+= 4.1.0 =
-**Nelio A/B Testing 4 is more efficient than ever!** This update makes Nelio compatible with WordPress 4.2 and adds an important security fix.
+**Support for Custom Post Types**.
+Use Nelio A/B Testing with WooCommerce (Experimental) and many other plugins/themes that define their own types (such as Products, Videos, Reviews, and so on).